ScottGarland/alanbot/README.md

 Download the Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019. <br />
 https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0 <br />

 Install the latest distribution of Anaconda making note of its installation location and add it to your PATH variable.
-Once installed, navigate to the source directory and execute these commands for the chatbot project:<br />
+Once installed, navigate to the chatbot source directory and execute these commands for the chatbot project:<br />

 `conda create -n chatbot python=3.6`<br />
 `conda activate chatbot`<br />